What RV Parks in Mexico Are Really Like: Costs, Amenities, + Tips

 Many Mexican RV parks do not take reservations.
 They might not even have a website.
 If you are heading towards a destination it’s always good to call ahead or message through WhatsApp to ask if there is space available for your size rig.

 Nicer RV parks, particularly those in top tourist destinations will often have phone or online reservation systems in place.
-Make sure to book in advance if traveling during the popular snowbird season.
-As spots will fill up quickly.
+Make sure to book in advance if traveling during the popular snowbird season, spots will fill up quickly.
 If you’re interested in seeing what some RV parks are like, here are 6 of our favorite RV campgrounds along the Baja California Peninsula.

 Noise at Mexican RV parks